 S: Joyce Townsend (Stuart Ladies BC)

 Cox: Barbara Bagwell (United Universities Women’s BC)

 The crew used new oars – costing £7 each – that belonged to Weybridge Ladies and had been financed by a loan from another member of the club.

-The double was Irene Helps and Pam Body from Alpha Women’s BC, and the single was Marjorie Townsend from Stuart Ladies BC, although her selection came quite late because the Selectors couldn’t decide between her and fellow River Lea sculler Betty Clark of Borough of Hackney LRC.
-Betty eventually withdrew because of back trouble, and the issue became moot.
+Marjorie Townsend from Stuart Ladies BC was the single sculler, although her selection came quite late because the Selectors couldn’t decide between her and fellow River Lea sculler Betty Clark of Borough of Hackney LRC.
+Betty eventually withdrew because of back trouble, making the issue moot.

 The Stuart Ladies members had done well to get back to training at this level after a tragic accident in April when a drifting barge had crushed their eight whilst they were out training, killing one of their crew, Jean Walton, despite the best efforts of Marjorie’s fiancé, Ronnie Lutz, a well known oarsman, who was coxing them at the time.

 At the planning stage, it was estimated that attending the regatta would cost the WARA at least £50, which they didn’t have.
 An appeal was made – understandably unsuccessfully – to the 30 or so affiliated clubs, for funds.
 In the end, the FFSE paid for competitors’ travel from the French coast, and an anonymous donor gave the WARA a cheque (which actually meant she or he wasn’t truly anonymous, but credit to Amy Gentry for not spilling the beans – the Association’s President, Lady Desborough, is a likely candidate though) which enabled the team to fly to Paris, saving them a draining overnight train-boat-train journey, and for their blades and Marjorie Townsend’s scull to be sent to Macon.